kimpettersen/angular-node-cv/README.md

 =====

 Since this is an experimental project I decided to follow a few different approaches.
-I use *Mocha* to run tests on the server, and *Jasmine* and *Testacular testrunner* for the tests front-end.
-The e2e tests depend on the database content, the reason why is discussed further down.
+I use *Mocha* to run tests on the server, and *Jasmine* and *Testacular testrunner* for the client side tests

 ##Important##